 About the Family Planning Program

-The New York State Department of Health (NYSDOH) funds 48 agencies in more than 170 sites that provide accessible, confidential reproductive health care services to women, men, and adolescents, especially low-income individuals and those without health insurance.
+The New York State Department of Health (NYSDOH) agencies across New York State to provide accessible, confidential reproductive health care services to women, men, and adolescents, especially low-income individuals and those without health insurance.

-The overarching goal of the Family Planning Program is to improve the intendedness of pregnancy and improve birth outcomes for high-need women and families while reducing racial, ethnic and economic disparities in those outcomes.
+The overarching goal of the Family Planning Program is to improve the intendedness of pregnancy and improve birth outcomes while reducing racial, ethnic and economic disparities in those outcomes.
+View a list of Family Planning Program providers.

 The Family Planning Program provides: